• Skip to main content

 • Transfer the batter into your donut pan (makes for 6 donuts).
 I like using a piping bag to do that as it is less messy, but you can also simply scoop the batter using a spoon.

-• Bake in the oven for 13-15 minutes.
+• Bake in the oven for 13-15 minutes (a toothpick should come out clean).
 Once done, let them slightly cool down in the pan before unmolding them (I simply knock the pan upside down on the counter).

 Video